 For reference:

-Harvest control rule (HCR) options and descriptions for hcr_type column below
+Harvest control rule (HCR) options and descriptions for the “hcr_type” column below

 Illustrations of the seven harvest control rule (HCR) typologies used in U.S. federal fisheries management.
 Data-limited control rules are used in the absence of a reliable stock assessment and generally use catch histories to inform catch limits.
 The shape of catch-based control rules is unknown given the lack of available biomass estimates for stocks managed using these rules.
 Although the data-rich control rules are generally model-based (i.e., use stock assessment output to define the x-axis of the rule), they could theoretically be based on an index of abundance from a scientific survey (i.e., an empirical control rule).

+Guiding questions

+Did we identify all of stocks managed in the FMP correctly?

+Did we correctly identify the type of HCR used to manage the stock (e.g. constant, threshold, catch-based, etc)?

+Did we correctly identify the magnitude of the P* (if used) and various uncertainty buffers (if used?)?
+Does the council maintain an authoritative table of these values that could be shared with us?

 Mid-Atlantic (MAFMC) Harvest Control Rule (HCR) info

 biomass_limit = Does HCR have a biomass limit, where harvest drops to zero at a defined biomass level?
 1 = yes, 0 = no